CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-Making a website more presentable including colors, layout, and fonts
+Making a website presentable including colors, layout, and fonts

 ## Question 6